dojoengine/book/docs/pages/cairo/hello-dojo.md

 Our `Moves` model houses a `player` field.
 At the same time, we have the `#[key]` attribute, it informs Dojo that this model is indexed by the `player` field.
 If this is unfamiliar to you, we'll clarify its importance later in the chapter.
 Essentially, it implies that you can query this model using the `player` field.
 Our `Moves` model also contains the `remaining` and `last_direction` fields

-Open the `src/models/position.cairo` file to continue.
+Next, open the `src/models/position.cairo` file to continue.

 ```rust
 #[derive(Model, Copy, Drop, Serde)]